Field Dalling: History

-Dalling's name is of Anglo-Saxon and derives from the Old English for the settlement of Dalla's people.
-The prefix 'field' was added to distinguish from nearby Wood Dalling, 9 mi to the north-west.
+Dalling's name dates to Anglo-Saxon times and derives from the Old English for the settlement of 'Dalla's people'.
+The prefix 'field' was added to distinguish it from nearby Wood Dalling, 9 mi to the north-west.

 Two possible sites of Roman settlement have been identified within the parish, with artefacts such as coins, pottery and brooches being unearthed which leads to the conclusion that Field Dalling was the site of Roman industrial activity.

-In the Domesday Book, Field Dalling is listed as a settlement of 38 households in the hundred of Greenhoe.
+In the Domesday Book of 1086, Field Dalling is listed as a settlement of 38 households in the hundred of Greenhoe.
 In 1086, the village was divided between the estates of King William I, Alan of Brittany and Roger Bigot.

+The Jolly Farmers pub opened in Field Dalling in 1789 and finally closed in 1977, after the death of the last landlord, Charles Cox.

 During the Second World War, two spigot mortar emplacements were built in Field Dalling to provide anti-tank weaponry for the Home Guard to resist a potential German invasion of Great Britain.